SCC RTTY CHAMPIONSHIP

 Violation of contest rules, unsportsmanlike conduct or very high percentage of unverifiable QSOs will be deemed sufficient cause for disqualification.
 Disqualified operator will not be classified in SCC RTTY Championship standings in the year following disqualification.

 The Organizer reserves its right to use any available technology and to appoint different persons to check operation of different stations during the competition.

-By submitting the log in the SCC RTTY Contest you agree that:
+By submitting the log you agree that:

 - you have read and understood the rules of the contest and agree to be bound by them;

 - you have operated according to all rules and regulations of your country that pertain to amateur radio;